-Despite being a practiced discipline since the early 1830’s, the coaching profession remains relatively misunderstood.
 Although you’ve probably heard of coaching for actors (1940’s), sports athletes (1960’s), and business executives (1990’s), the term life coaching may be ambiguous.
 Despite being a practiced discipline since the 1800’s, the profession remains relatively misunderstood with people even believing coaching and counseling are the same.
 Under those assumptions, people generally conclude they don’t need a life coach.

 Coaching: Not Counseling or Mentoring

 Professional coaching, mentoring, and counseling share a similar purpose in helping people through life seasons and transitions.
 How to achieve a better work-life balance?
 Struggling in a marriage?
 About to get married?
 Trying to figure out which career path to take?
 How to land the next promotion?
 The situational factors will determine what professional and which approach best serves the client.

 In general, coaches use relational influence to develop and empower people, mentors impart their wisdom upon less experienced individuals, and counselors diagnose their clients’ problems and offer solutions.
-Coaching differs from mentoring and counseling on many levels, including the role of the participant.
+Coaching differs from mentoring and counseling on many levels, including the participant’s role.

 Although coaches are change experts, they believe their clients are the experts of their lives.
 Coaches typically work with mindset and help clients take responsibility to act in ways that maximize outcomes.
 Coaches and clients are equal partners, who co-construct the coaching relationship through vulnerable and empowering conversation.

 Coaches can administer assessments, sometimes suggest, and lead with challenging and powerful questions, so clients can then decide on specific plans to achieve their defined goals.
 On the other hand, mentors and counselors are the experts in the relationship, who offer advice and make suggestions.
 Stoltzfus (2005) found that when people solve their own problems versus being told what to do, they learn more and are more motivated to address problems and implement their identified solutions.